Honda Elevate Review: More Than Enough

 Verdict

-The price also has you make peace with the few missing features.
-Viewed from the lens of a family car — something that prioritises comfort, space, quality and safety over all else — the Elevate is really hard to fault.
+If you want an exciting or punchy driving experience you will have to look elsewhere but if you view it from the lens of a family car — something that prioritises comfort, space, quality and safety over everything else — the Elevate is really hard to fault.